solliancenet/tech-immersion-data-ai/data-exp6/README.md

 ## Task 0: Verify pre requisite environment

-Follow these steps to pause a virtual machine and SQL Data Warehouse(If you are using an automated or provided lab environment, please perform Task 0, else you can skip to Task 1).
+Follow these steps to restart the virtual machine and resume your Azure Synapse Analytics(If you are using an automated or provided lab environment, please perform Task 0, else you can skip to Task 1).

 1. Within the Azure Portal, navigate to the resource group blade and select **jumpvm**.
 <img src="media/rg.jpg"/><br/>